Brightspace/assert-git-remote-ref-action/README.md

 # assert-git-remote-ref-action

-Github action to assert the current branch against a remote ref.
+Github action to assert the current branch is at the latest remote ref.

 ## Usage